 {Bastard deserves to die,} she thought, trying to hold onto the anger.
 She felt so weak.
 It felt like without him she’d be all alone.

-She didn’t bother to buckle up again, merely wrap herself in the blanket.
+She didn’t bother to buckle up again, merely to wrap herself in the blanket.
 Now that they were on the ground the turbulence was gone.

 She coughed and felt a wave of terror from the wet feeling and the taste of blood.
 But then it passed.
 The disease was having a harder time dealing with her body, or perhaps it was simply the fact that she hadn’t been shot, first.